-Inventory valuation-We assess the recoverability of inventories through the application of a set of methods, assumptions and estimates.
+Inventory valuation -We assess the recoverability of inventories through the application of a set of methods, assumptions and estimates.
 In determining net realizable value, we write down inventory that may be slow moving or have some form of obsolescence, including inventory that has aged more than nine or twelve months, depending on the product.
 We also adjust the valuation of inventory when its standard cost exceeds the estimated market value.
 We assess the potential for any unusual customer returns based on known quality or business issues and establish reserves based on the estimated inventory losses for scrap or non-saleable material.
 Inventory not otherwise identified to be written down is compared to an assessment of our 12-month forecasted demand.
 The result of this methodology is compared against the product life cycle and competitive situations in the marketplace to determine the appropriateness of the resulting inventory levels.
 Demand for our products may fluctuate significantly over time, and actual demand and market conditions may be more or less favorable than those that we project.
 In the event that actual demand is lower or market conditions are worse than originally projected, additional inventory write-downs may be required.

-Stock compensation-Prior to fiscal 2006, we accounted for stock-based compensation plans under the recognition and measurement provisions of Accounting Principles Board (APB) Opinion No. 25.
+Stock compensation -Prior to fiscal 2006, we accounted for stock-based compensation plans under the recognition and measurement provisions of Accounting Principles Board (APB) Opinion No. 25.
 Effective January 1, 2006, we adopted the provisions of SFAS 123R using the modified-prospective-transition method.
 SFAS 123R requires companies to recognize the fair-value of stock-based compensation transactions in the statement of income.
 The fair value of our stock-based awards is estimated at the date of grant using the Black-Scholes option pricing model.
 The Black-Scholes valuation calculation requires us to estimate key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
 Expected stock price volatility is based on implied volatility from traded options on our stock in the marketplace and historical volatility of our stock.
 The expected term of options granted is derived from an analysis of historical exercises and remaining contractual life of stock options, and represents the period of time that options granted are expected to be outstanding.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 We have never paid cash dividends, and do not currently intend to pay cash dividends, and thus have assumed a 0% dividend yield.
-In addition, we are required to estimate the expected forfeiture rate of our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
+In addition, we are required to estimate the expected forfeiture rate of our stock grants and only recognize the expense for those shares expected to vest.
+If our actual experience differs significantly from the assumptions used to compute our stock-based compensation cost, or if different assumptions had been used, we may have recorded too much or too little stock-based compensation cost.
 See Note 10, "Stockholders' Equity and Stock-Based Compensation," to the Consolidated Financial Statements for a further discussion on stock-based compensation.